 Evaluating Our Work

-The Laura R. Chasin Project for Monitoring, Evaluation, and Learning (MEL) encompasses a variety of approaches to measure and understand the impact of a dialogue project and to learn from that data to deepen our impact as we move forward.
+The Laura R. Chasin Project for Monitoring, Evaluation, and Learning (MEL) encompasses a variety of research tools to measure and understand the impact of a dialogue project and to learn from that data to deepen our impact as we move forward.

-In 2016, Essential Partners made an organizational commitment to comprehensively evaluate the impact of our work.
-EP today boasts the industry’s leading evaluation system.
-We use that data to learn as an organization, respond to growing calls for robust evaluation in the field, and tell powerful stories about dialogue.
+In 2016, Essential Partners made an organizational commitment to research and comprehensively evaluate the impact of our work.
+EP today boasts the industry’s leading research and evaluation system.
+We use research and the data from our research to learn as an organization, respond to growing calls for robust evaluation in the field, and tell powerful stories about dialogue.

 Our Impact: What We Measure and How